John the Apostle: References to John in the New Testament

 John the Apostle was born into a family of Jewish fishermen on the Sea of Galilee.
-He was the son of Zebedee and the younger brother of James the Great.
+He was a son of Zebedee and the younger brother of James (James the Great).
 According to church tradition, their mother was Salome.
-Also according to some traditions, Salome was the sister of Mary, Jesus' mother, making Salome Jesus' aunt, and her sons John the Apostle and James were Jesus' cousins.
+And according to some traditions, Salome was the sister of Mary, Jesus' mother, making Salome Jesus' aunt, and her sons James and John the Apostle, cousins of Jesus.